Gender inequality in Australia: Mental health

 Transgender and gender diverse individuals have been proven to have dramatically reduced mental health outcomes than the greater Australian population.

 Trans individuals have been identified as a high-risk group for suicide, with one in five respondents reporting they had thoughts of suicidal ideation or self-harm in at least half the days of the previous fortnight.
-Within the same survey, over half (57.2%) of respondents reported they had been diagnosed with depression, with younger individuals more likely to report poorer mental health than older respondents (Smith et al., 2014).
+Within the same survey, over half (57.2%) of respondents reported they had been diagnosed with depression, with younger individuals more likely to report poorer mental health than older respondents.

-Authors of the study also identified trans women as being over five times more likely to commit suicide than the general population, whilst trans men were more than double (Smith et al., 2014).
+Authors of the study also identified trans women as being over five times more likely to commit suicide than the general population, whilst trans men were more than double.
 Authors of the study could not pinpoint the exact reasoning for this discrepancy in mental health outcomes even among trans individuals.
-However, those analysing this data reported that this might be due to trans women having fewer sources of support, as they more often live alone (Smith et al., 2014)..
-Authors also noted that trans women might find it more difficult to transition within society, due to the powerful effects of testosterone on bone structure (Smith et al., 2014).
+However, those analysing this data reported that this might be due to trans women having fewer sources of support, as they more often live alone.
+Authors also noted that trans women might find it more difficult to transition within society, due to the powerful effects of testosterone on bone structure.

-In regards to factors affecting a positive effect on their mental health, transgender and gender diverse peoples reported that feeling acknowledged and supported in their gender identity along with feeling free to express their identity as they wish had positive repercussions on their mental health outcomes (Smith et al., 2014).
+In regards to factors affecting a positive effect on their mental health, transgender and gender diverse peoples reported that feeling acknowledged and supported in their gender identity along with feeling free to express their identity as they wish had positive repercussions on their mental health outcomes.

-Factors that had distinct negative impacts on mental health included, obviously, discrimination and harassment (Smith et al., 2014).
-Other negative impacts included dysmorphia, due to being unable to ‘medically’ transition.
+Factors that had distinct negative impacts on mental health included, obviously, discrimination and harassment.
+Other negative impacts included dysmorphia, due to being unable to 'medically' transition.
 This is often a result of excessive medical costs.
-Feeling unaccepted by friends and family, along with the general public also had distinct negative impacts on mental health outcomes (Smith et al., 2014).
+Feeling unaccepted by friends and family, along with the general public also had distinct negative impacts on mental health outcomes.